amree/amree.github.io/_posts/2012-09-12-getting-started-with-xen-on-slackware.markdown

 ---
 layout: post
 title: Getting Started with Xen on Slackware
-meta-description: How to setup and use Corosync and Pacemaker in Slackware
+meta-description: How to install and setup Dom0 + DomU in Slackware
 comments: true
 ---